 "Look, Sen. Pryor has no announced opponent.
 If you go back and just look at his polling numbers over time, he's always polled higher than the other federal elected (officials), including Sen. Boozman by eight or nine points.
 He's maintained high approval ratings and that's because people know who he is, which is what we were talking about."

-Bond dismissed the back-and-forth during the last week between Pryor and former DPA Chief Financial Officer Angela Bradford-Barnes, saying that such disagreements were part of the democratic process and show a healthy party debating ideas and policies.
+Bond dismissed the back and forth during the last week between Pryor and former DPA Chief Financial Officer Angela Bradford-Barnes, saying that such disagreements were part of the democratic process and show a healthy party debating ideas and policies.

 PRYOR: I’M A TIMEX

-As for Pryor, he dismissed the controversy and the mountains of attack ads he expects will flood the airwaves as the election approaches.
+As for Pryor, he dismissed the controversy and the mountains of attack ads he expects will flood the airwaves the election approaches.

-“I’m like a Timex – I keep on ticking,” he told a boisterous crowd, later adding that he was proud of his voting record since being elected to the Senate, likening it to the U.S. Constitution.
+"I'm like a Timex – I keep on ticking," he told a boisterous crowd, later adding that he was proud of his voting record since being election to the Senate, likening it to the U.S. Constitution.

 "The Constitution is a series of compromises," he said.
 "We cannot allow special interest and billionaires to shape our future."

-Republican and Democratic insiders have acknowledged that the most likely opponent for Pryor in 2014 is likely to be U.S. Rep. Tom Cotton, a Republican from Yell County who represents the Fourth Congressional District in Congress.
+Republican and Democratic insiders have acknowledged that the most likely opponent for Pryor in 2014 is likely to be U.S. Rep. Tom Cotton, a Republican from Yell County who represents the 4th Congressional District in Congress.